Your Finance Group Is a Value Factory that Benefits from Lean Transformation and Process Improvement

 Think like a plant manager instead of a CFO and you will see valuable improvements everywhere that will benefit from finance transformation.
 Notice what your people are doing and how and why.
 Make fewer, but better finance “things” (reports, analyses) in your finance factory.
 Make them much more efficiently.
 Adopt the knowledge management techniques that probably surround you elsewhere in the organization in creating your very own Taylor’s Room for finance.
 In other words, don’t tolerate in your own shop the kind of activities and attitudes long ago eliminated from your company’s manufacturing and distribution operations.

-If you think your business would benefit from lean finance transformation, contact us now to discuss how The Lab can help improve your operations within 6 months.
+If you think your business would benefit from lean finance transformation, simply call (201) 526-1200 or email email@example.com to discuss how The Lab can help improve your operations in less than 6 months.